pmean/build-website/text/05/ConflictInterestA.md

 offered a conflict of interest charge against James Randi.

 > *The idea of letting a former illusionist with a substantial financial
-> stake in a negative result supervise a \"double-blind\" experiment is
+> stake in a negative result supervise a "double-blind" experiment is
 > perhaps questionable.* \--
 > [www.weirdtech.com/sci/expe.html](http://www.weirdtech.com/sci/expe.html)